 - Participate in other non-clinical CIH activities, including “hot-spotting” programs, health systems-level advocacy, and program/curriculum development.

 - Participate in a monthly CIH Journal club and a quarterly CIH Book club

 - Have the opportunity to build novel and sustainable Inclusion Health programs across the AHN Health System.

 - Some previous examples of programs we’ve launched are a Community Health Worker program and a Food Box program.

 - Perform scholarly activity in the areas of Inclusion Health and supported by the CIH Data Team, led by Bruce Ling, MD.

-- Be mentored by experienced Inclusion Health faculty and under the direction of Elizabeth Cuevas, MD and Patrick Perri, mentored.
+- Be mentored by experienced Inclusion Health faculty and under the direction of Patrick Perri, MD and Divya Venkat, MD.